Submission Guidelines for 13th Annual MSSNY Resident/Fellow and Medical Student Poster Symposium

 b) A panel of poster competition judges will be selected by MSSNY prior to the meeting.

-1. Each judge will assess approximately eight posters.
+1. Each judge will assess approximately eight to ten posters.

 2. Each contestant will be visited by at least one, but probably two or more judges.